 What Do I Like Doing?

 I love writing, planning, organizing, and giving practical advice to my friends and family.
-As an introvert, I get my energy from tucking myself away with a good book and a big cup of coffee.
+As an introvert, I get my energy from tucking myself away with a good book and a big cup of coffee or tea.

 What’s Holding Me Back?

 Fear of failure and judgment are harsh enemies.
 I work at them, beating them down along with my anxiety.
 What makes it especially difficult is that self-promotion is out of my comfort zone.
 I can’t stay there forever, though.
 It’s hard but pays off.
-I posted this, didn’t I?
+I run this blog, don’t I?

 Your Choices Define You